ganesh250684/TerraformAI-Docs/samples/gcp_ai_report.md

 ```
 + network = module.project.module.network.google_compute_network.main.name
 ```
-→ This rule will be associated with the main network defined in the project.
+→ This rule will be associated with the main network of the project.

 ```
 + project = "sample-project"
 ```
-→ The firewall rule will be created in the "sample-project".
+→ The rule will be created within the specified project.

 ```
 + allow {